wurmlab/SBC361-programming-in-R/practical2.md

 ## Working with DNA data

-#### Q16.
-Write a function that converts a short DNA sequence of 15 bases (e.g. 'ACCTGTCATCATCCC') to RNA and splits the string into triplets.
+#### Q15-A. Write a function that converts a short DNA sequence of 15 bases (e.g. 'ACCTGTCATCATCCC') to RNA and splits the string into triplets.
 You will need to:

   1. replace T with U  (thymine with uracil to convert DNA to RNA)
   2. use `substring()` to split the sequence into triplets and `seq()` within `substring()`
   3. return the RNA triplets string

 Note `substring()` takes a 'first' and 'last' argument.
-The 'first' would be `seq()` indicating where the beginning of your first triplet is.
-The 'last' argument would be `seq()` indicating where the end of your first triplet is.
+The 'first' would be a sequence indicating where the beginnings of your triplets are.
+The 'last' argument would be a sequence indicating where the ends of your triplets are.
 In `seq()` you will also indicate you want triplets.

 As an example:
 ```R